Did you serve in the Gulf War, Operation Desert Storm/Desert Shield or Operation Iraqi Freedom? Please follow the link to the: GWI Survey Study.

 Kendall Kendall Village Center Professional Arts Bldg., Suite 111 8501 SW 124th Avenue Miami, FL 33183 Directions

 COVID-19 Update: Our priority is the safety of our research participants and clinical research staff.
 We will continue to monitor research operations and maintain close communications with research participants that are currently enrolled in active research studies.
 We will continue to recruit interested participants in studies in order to continue our efforts in advancing knowledge and care for people with complex neuro-inflammatory illnesses.
-We will begin scheduling participants for onsite visits starting June 15th.
+Due to the ongoing COVID-19 pandemic, we will notify research participants and keep them informed when we will begin appointments for onsite visits.
+We appreciate your patience during this unprecedented crisis and would like to thank you for your continued support and research participation.

 Part of the mission at the Institute for Neuro-Immune Medicine (INIM) is our collaborative relationship between patient care, clinical & laboratory research and systems biology – all under one roof!